calejvaldez/YouAreTyping/README.md

 ![Screenshot of the macOS "App is damaged" error](.github/assets/screenshot-macos-damaged-error.png)

-If you get this error on macOS, it's because I am not an identified developer and will not spend the $100 for Apple. 💞
+If you get this error on macOS, it's because I am not an identified developer.

-After installing the application with the `.dmg` file, you must run the following command on the terminal:
+After installing the app by moving it to the `Applications` folder, you must run the following command on the Terminal:

 ```shell
 xattr -c /Applications/'You Are Typing.app'